 Accessibility testing is a form of usability testing to verify your website is usable by all people.
-Check out the W3C’s Accessibility Testing page for information on when testing should be done, testing requirements, who should test your site, etc.
+Check out the W3C page Evaluating Web Accessibility Overview for information on when testing should be done, testing requirements, and who should test your site.

-Use the following tools and testing producers to evaluate your website for accessibility:
+Use the following tools and testing procedures to evaluate your website for accessibility.

-Test results showing how different content types and standards behave in assistive technologies (AT) like screen readers.
+Assistive technology compatibility tests - Test results showing how different content types and standards behave in assistive technologies (AT) such as screen readers.

-A Visual Studio extension that performs accessibility checks on any ASP.NET web application.
+Web Accessibility Checker - A Visual Studio extension that performs accessibility checks on any ASP.NET web app.